mtsonkova/Guru99-EComerce-Project-Playwright-JS/README.md

 This test case will be automated as is - **done**.

 ![Testcase-v5](https://github.com/user-attachments/assets/a213acce-c3e4-4161-a5af-39a983840c7a)
-This test case will be automated using an existing account.
+This test case will be automated using an existing account, because newly created users cannot be deleted from the database.
+Should you attempt to repeat the test case with the same test data, the system will throw an error that this user already exists.

 ![Testcase-v6](https://github.com/user-attachments/assets/ec8ae193-1eca-4837-94e1-d66cdb4db7fe)
 This test case will be automated as is.